Integrate Glean with Astra DB Serverless

 Prepare Glean

-You must be a Glean administrator to complete the following steps.
-If you are not a Glean administrator, ask your Glean administrator to complete these steps for you.
+You must be a Glean administrator to complete some of the following steps.
+If you are not, ask your Glean administrator for assistance.

-1. In Glean, create a custom datasource for your Astra DB Serverless database.
-You can create a custom app or use the Indexing API /adddatasource endpoint.
+1. Create a Glean custom datasource for your Astra DB Serverless database and give it a distinctive name.
+You can do so by creating a custom app, or use the Indexing API /adddatasource endpoint.

 2. Create a Glean Indexing API token.

-3. Get your customer name for your Glean API endpoint, such as https://CUSTOMER-be.glean.com/api/index/v1.
+3. Get your customer name from your Glean API endpoint.
+The endpoint follows the format https://GLEAN_CUSTOMER_NAME-be.glean.com/api/index/v1.

-4. Set Glean environment variables for your integration script:
+4. Set the Glean environment variables for your integration script:

 .env